 Total working hours per week shall not exceed the standard pursuant to the local law or 60 hours.
-Also, at least 1 holiday shall be allowed for every 7 days.
+Also, at least one holiday shall be allowed for every seven days.
+All overtime must be voluntary.
+The suppliers are required to demand the same working hour standards to their in house suppliers.